 Similar allegations were recently made by the police in the case of three other Britons – Harry Miller, Caroline Farrow and Graham Linehan.
 Another outspoken feminist, Julia Long, was forcefully thrown out of a meeting on Transgender rights by the police, despite causing no disruption.

-Another incident of injustice being served happened in the 2020 case of Scottow vs. Hayden, when a mother was arrested and later found guilty of “causing annoyance, inconvenience and anxiety” to a transgender male who said Kate Scottow‘s tweets violated his dignity as a “woman”.
+Another incident of injustice being served happened in the 2020 case of Scottow vs. Hayden, when a mother was arrested and later found guilty of “causing annoyance, inconvenience and anxiety” to a transgender male who said Kate Scottow‘s tweets violated his dignity as a “woman.”
 During the verdict, the judge chastised Scottow: “We teach children to be kind to each other and not to call each other names in the playground.”
-Scottow was made the subject of a two year conditional discharge and must pay £1,000 costs.
+Scottow was made the subject of a two year conditional discharge and must pay £1,000 in costs.

 The British Suffragettes got arrested for simply speaking at meetings or rallies, as well as for peaceful protesting, marching and organizing deputations.
 Moreover, the Suffragettes were routinely harassed by policemen, subject to police violence, wrongfully accused and unjustly treated by the courts.

-For example, in 1906 the Suffragettes formed a deputation and tried to meet prime minister Asquith, who was a staunch anti-suffragist.
-On the way to meet him, the women were met by a crowd of policemen who violently assaulted them.
+For example, in 1906 the Suffragettes formed a deputation and tried to meet prime minister Asquith, a staunch anti-suffragist.
+On the way to meet him, the women faced a crowd of policemen who violently assaulted them.
 Sylvia Pankhurst described how “Theresa Billington tried in vain to prevent this violence, ‘We will go forward," she cried.
 ‘You shall not hit our women like that,’ but a policeman struck her in the face with his fist and another pinioned her arms.
 Then she was seized by the throat and forced against the railings until, as was described by an onlooker, ‘she became blue in the face.’”

 Subsequently, Billington was charged with an assault on the police and convicted.

 Beside unjust treatment, arrests and convictions, the Suffragettes complained about unfair sentences.
-In British Suffrage newspapers, women frequently compared punishments to the Suffragettes with the ones issued to men who engaged in violence against women or children.
+In British Suffrage newspapers, women frequently compared punishments of the Suffragettes with the ones issued to men who engaged in violence against women or children.

 LYTTON, Constance: Prisons & Prisoners: Some Personal Experiences.
 1914.
 London William Heinemann